 Keep in mind memorizing words is different from sounding words out phonetically.
 Read more about how to help your child with word families.

-Sure, we can practice with traditional notecards, but why not spice things up and learn through play?
+Making sight word activities and saying them aloud will help the words stick, developing your kid’s reading and speaking skills.
+Sure, you can practice with traditional notecards, but why not spice things up and learn through play?

-We know that children remember what they do, see, and touch.
-Slide over the worksheets, and let’s learn through movement to engage the brain.
+Children remember what they do, see, and touch.
+So, slide over the worksheets, and let’s learn through movement to engage the brain.

 Here, my son uses his magnetic letterbox to add the words written on the painter’s tape.
 I write the words on the tape before he comes home from school, and we play this game to review the sight words.